MileSone/APEX_OIC_WORKSHOP/APEX/README.md

-#### 3. view single task
+#### 3. View a single task

- with Interactive report we can directly click a the pencie icon in report to view task details.
+ With Interactive report functionality. we can directly click the pencil icon in the report to view task details.

 ![Snipaste_2022-01-18_10-38-44](image/Snipaste_2022-01-18_10-38-44.png)